Banking, Money and Taxes in Denmark

 Taxes in Denmark

-Expats who are tax residents of Denmark will be taxed on their worldwide income.
-Expats qualify for tax residency simply by living in Denmark.
-Those who are not Danish residents but who live in Denmark for six consecutive months also qualify for Danish tax residency.
+Expats who are tax residents of Denmark are liable to be taxed on both their local and their worldwide income.
+Anyone permanently living in Denmark is automatically considered a tax resident.
+Those who are in Denmark for six consecutive months are also considered tax residents.